 10.3 The Employer, the employees and the Union agree to abide by the provisions of the most current version of the Canadian Standards Association Code Z-150, Code Z-151 and Code Z-248.

-10.4 a) The Employer agrees to supply the necessary drinking water and paper cups.
+10.4 a) The Employer agrees to supply bottled water for individual use.

 b) The Employer agrees to provide sanitary facilities, within close proximity to the work area, with flush toilets, where practicable.